 Depending on your needs and reasons for outsourcing, there are four major services that you might want to consider:

-1. Team extension is an excellent choice for businesses that know exactly what they need, but require external resources to scale and complete the tasks.
+1. Team extension is an excellent choice for businesses that know their needs but require external resources to scale and complete the tasks.

-2. Managed team allows companies to share some risks and responsibilities with their vendors, while also delegating management of the team.
+2. A dedicated development team allows companies to share risks and responsibilities with their vendors while delegating team management.

 Afterword

 Overall, IT outsourcing in Eastern Europe is an excellent opportunity for companies worldwide to access rare tech expertise and find reliable tech partners for digital acceleration.
-The collected data reflects dynamic growth of the IT market across Eastern European countries.
-This region has become a number one choice for many global companies looking for a software development partner due to its extensive talent pool, technological excellence and great price-quality ratio.
+The collected data reflects the dynamic growth of the IT market across Eastern European countries.
+This region has become the number one choice for many global companies looking for a software development partner due to its extensive talent pool, technological excellence, and high price-quality ratio.

 N-iX: 21 years of experience powered by 2,200 experts and engineering excellence

-• The company has been recognized as a reliable IT outsourcing vendor by numerous industry associations (GSA UK, IAOP).
+• Numerous industry associations have recognized N-iX as a reliable IT outsourcing vendor (GSA UK, IAOP).

-• N-iX partners with technology leaders across a variety of industries, including finance, manufacturing, supply chain, retail, e-commerce, healthcare, and more.
+• N-iX partners with technology leaders in various industries, including finance, manufacturing, supply chain, retail, ecommerce, healthcare, and more.

 • We offer expert solutions in cloud, data analytics, embedded software, IoT, AI, machine learning, and other tech domains.

-• N-iX has formed strategic partnerships with a number of global businesses including Lebara (renowned telecom brand), Gogo (world’s leading in-flight connectivity provider), Currencycloud (global payments platform), to name a few.
-N-iX has cooperated with over 160 clients across the globe such as Fluke, OpenText, Travelport, TuneIn and many Fortune 500 companies;
+• N-iX has formed strategic partnerships with many global businesses, including Lebara (a renowned telecom brand), Gogo (the world’s leading in-flight connectivity provider), and Currencycloud (global payments platform), to name a few.
+N-iX has cooperated with over 160 clients across the globe, such as Fluke, OpenText, Travelport, TuneIn, and many Fortune 500 companies;

 • N-iX adheres to international regulations and complies with ISO 27001:2013, PCI DSS, ISO 9001:2015, and GDPR.